nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 - DP >= 10

-Important: some of the *S.cerevisiae* isolates are low in coverage (*lowcoverageisolates.txt*).
-The genomics data of these last are provided in a separate gVCF/BCF (gVCF/BCF.LC.gz) where the DP filtering was removed.
+Important: some of the *S.cerevisiae* isolates were made available via custom website; these strains are listed in *additionalstrains.txt* and the data stored in *additionalstrains.gvcf.gz* and *additionalstrains.bcf.gz*

+Along with the gVCFs/BCFs files we provide a table (perstraingenotypedpos.txt) in which we reported the number (and the percentage) of positions genotyped for each strain, compared to S288C reference genome.

+This last table should be used to run a first

 ## :wrench: HOWTO